De Carlo Uy: Vice Governor of Davao del Norte (2022–2025)

 In 2022, Uy was elected as Vice Governor of Davao del Norte.
 In this role, he presided over the Sangguniang Panlalawigan (Provincial Board), which passed 461 resolutions and 19 ordinances in 2023, addressing socio-economic and governance issues.

 Acting Governor of Davao del Norte (2024)

-Uy became Acting Governor on April 11, 2024, following the suspension of Governor Edwin Jubahib.
-He held the position until July 8, 2024.
+Uy became Acting Governor on April 11, 2024, following the 60-day suspension of Governor Edwin Jubahib.
+By April 15, Uy and several other Davao Region officials were removed from the Hugpong ng Pagbabago (HNP) regional party of Vice President Sara Duterte.
+He held the position of acting governor until July 8, 2024.

 House of Representatives (2025–present)

-Uy was elected as the Representative of Davao del Norte's 1st District in 2025.
+Uy was elected as the representative of Davao del Norte's 1st district in 2025.

+In May 2026, Uy voted "yes" to the second impeachment of Vice President Sara Duterte, becoming one of five representatives from Davao Region to vote in favor of impeachment.